Amy Jo Coffey, Ph.D.

 Dr. Coffey’s research centers on media management and economics, and audience valuation and non-English language audiences in the United States in particular.
 She has examined linguistic market segmentation and Hispanic television audiences, as well as the legal and economic questions of market definition.
 Coffey has researched the utilization of new media spaces by media firms and has also collaborated with an interdisciplinary group of scholars exploring the value and efficacy of virtual environments, such as Second Life, based on cognitive and cultural sensitivity outcomes.

-Linguistic, Market Segmentation, Audience, Valuation, Foreign, Language, Media, Television, Market Definition, Hispanic, Latino, Asian, Economics, Management, Telecommunication, FCC, Cable, Network, Radio, Programming
+Media Management, Ownership, Diversity, Audience, Valuation, Market Segmentation, Language, Analytics, Media, Television, Virtual, 3D, Market Definition, Hispanic, Latino, Asian, Economics, FCC, Cable, Online, Radio, Programming, Intercultural Sensitivity, Culture, Advertising, Promotion, Representation

 Syllabi from the current and three previous semesters: